twofront/TF-Monitor/README.md

 **Note that everything below is a specification for our implimentation at this point and very little is actually implimented!**

-TF Monitor automatically restarts node applications when they crash.
+TF Monitor automatically restarts node applications when they crash or any file in their directory changes.
 Additionally, you can:

 - specify an application to launch on bootup
 - automatically update and restart your app whenever you push to GIT